Summary of Services

 Setting Up VoiceThread in Your Online Course (video)

 How to Add Comments to An Existing VoiceThread (pdf document)

 How to Give Editing Rights of a VoiceThread to a Group of Students (pdf document)

-If you are still having issues with VoiceThread, contact the Faculty Resource Center, the Center for Teaching and Learning, or use the Help button on VoiceThread.
+If you are still having issues with VoiceThread, contact the Learning Resource Lab, the Center for Teaching and Learning, or use the Help button on VoiceThread.

 A Wiki is a web document which allows people to add, modify, or delete its content via a web browser.
 Wikis often include images or other multimedia and can also include external links to other websites or files.
 Because a Wiki has multiple authors, there is less chance of incorrect information remaining in the document (multiple proof-readers).
 Wikis are often used at UMSL for group projects within a course where a group of students is assigned to create a wiki explaining a concept or idea.
-For more information about using Journals in your course, watch the videos below.
+Google Docs is one of the ways students can create a Wiki.

 Windows Media plug-in

 Windows Media is a plug-in used to play web-based Windows Media videos (.wmv).
 The plug-in is included when installing QuickTime for Windows users, but Mac users may need to install the Flip4Mac plug-in (free version)

 Microsoft Word is a word processing desktop application for creating and saving documents.
 It is part of the Microsoft Office productivity suite and is installed on all UMSL computers.
 It may be purchased for faculty home use for $9.95 as part of the Microsoft Home Use Program (HUP).